adazamora/buenos_aires_data_wrangling/README.md

 # Buenos Aires Data Wrangling

-I used data munging techniques to clean OpenStreetMap data from Buenos Aires, then exported it to a database and explored it running queries.
+I used data munging techniques to clean OpenStreetMap data from Buenos Aires area, then exported the data to a database and explored it running queries in SQL.

 This project was part of the Udacity "Data Wrangling" course.